 Sometimes, hunger arises because your body is busy making food for another person.
 "The process of creating milk — which is, in itself, a food — increases nutrient and fluid demands because you're using your own fat stores and energy reserves," says Monica Auslander Moreno, RD, LDN, the Miami-based founder of Essence Nutrition.
 This means that the body is working hard and needs additional calories to make up for what it's burning, usually resulting in a feeling of intense hunger.

-Guidelines say that nursing moms require anywhere between 300 and 500 calories above their pre-pregnancy needs each day while they're breastfeeding to produce enough milk and keep the hunger pangs at bay.
+You'll require anywhere from 300 and 500 calories above your pre-pregnancy needs each day while breastfeeding, according to the Centers for Disease Control and Prevention (CDC).
+This will ensure you produce enough milk and also keep the hunger pangs at bay.

 6. You Did a Tough Workout